project-progression-system/project_titan_client/README.md

 * No problems encountered thus far

 #### LGE LG_Q710AL (Android 8.1.0 API 27) LG Stylo 4
 * Not compadable with the current ARCore Version.
+* Since AR is not working the test for ARFragment Will not work

 ### Tests

 #### ARFragment
 * Opens the nav Drawer
 * Opens the ar fragment makes sure it is loaded
-* Makes sure it is loaded

 #### MainActivityTest
 * Opens the nav Drawer